-This post is part of a three part series in which we ask recruiters, recruitment organisations, HR professionals, employers, employees and candidates to think about how recruitment can be better: Let’s Make Recruitment Great Again.
+This post is part of a three part series in which we ask recruiters, recruitment organizations, HR professionals, employers, employees and candidates to think about how recruitment can be better: Let’s Make Recruitment Great Again.
 Ben, our Director, isn’t convinced it ever was, to be fair.

 Jobseekers turn to recruitment agencies to help them gain interviews and a job in far greater numbers than researching and finding potential employers directly.
 It is obviously easier for candidates this way and easier for employers too, but is it better?
 In this post we’ll explore the recruiter and candidate dynamic and what can be improved.